gvwilson/sdxjs/introduction/index.md

 -   Use [Git][git] to save and share files.
     (It's OK not to know [the more obscure commands][git_man_page_generator].)

--   Explain what a tree is and how to process one recursively.
+-   Explain what a [%g tree "tree" %] is and how to process one recursively.
     (This is the most complicated data structure and algorithm we *don't* explain.)

 This book can be read on its own or used as a classroom resource.